Md-Areef/delta/README.md

 # delta
-Delta is used tp practice Git and Github
+Delta is used to practice Git and Github